-The only way we could break this was to make sure they ate certain things on their plates before being allowed a bedtime snack, or that would just be waiting for them as their bedtime snack.
+The only way we could break this was to make sure they ate certain things on their plates before being allowing a bedtime snack, or dinner would just be waiting for them as their bedtime snack.

 If you are like me you are thinking, what if they don’t sleep as well?!
 I have found they still sleep through the night.
 We have been woken up around 5 am with a hungry toddler, but to be honest a piece of bread and butter or a bottle of milk took care of that and it rarely happened for us.

-But, if sleep is top priority or you just are not comfortable with this, then other ways can work.
+But, if sleep is top priority or you just are not comfortable with this, then use other strategies.